 Aero Mint chocolate cheesecake with strawberries

 All of us have probably heard of strawberry cheesecake.
 A bit of a modern classic on dessert menus around the world.
 You might think it weird to combine this with Aero Mint.
 However mint and strawberries is actually a wonderful combination of flavours.
 For a bit more freshness leave out the Aero Mint balls on top of the cheesecake and decorate with fresh strawberries instead.
 Not only does it look stunning, it also tastes stunning.
 Although strawberries are by far my favourite for this, you could also do the trick with other berries.
 Red berries such as raspberries or redcurrants would be best.
-For more cheesecake inspiration, have a look at my raspberry and lime cheesecake.
+For more cheesecake inspiration, have a look at my raspberry and lime cheesecake or this sopapilla cheesecake.

 The idea of using Aero Mint in a cheesecake was basically to use one of my favourite chocolate snacks in a dessert.
 This can very easily be done with other things, too!
 For example you can follow the same recipe but use Kit Kat instead of Aero Mint.
 Think of your favourite chocolate treat, and I bet it can be worked in to a cheesecake.
 It is the same principle I followed when I made my cream egg cupcakes.

 This Aero Mint cheesecake is the perfect finish for a nice dinner.
 The refreshing taste and light texture make sure that you and your guests leave the table satisfied rather than stuffed.
 Aero Mint cheesecake is also excellent for an afternoon tea or coffee during the weekend.
 All you need to do is plan a bit in advance.
 Remember, the cheesecake is best if you allow it to set properly in the fridge overnight.

 Serve it with a luscious chocolate fudge sauce.